 Jayasree K. Iyer to chair panel on barriers to NCDs in sub-Saharan Africa

-On 26 August in Nairobi, African leaders and the Japanese government will come together to discuss trade, investment and development at the sixth Tokyo International Conference on African Development (TICAD VI).
+On 26 August in Nairobi, African leaders and the Japanese government will come together to discuss trade, investment and development at teh sixth Tokyo International Conference on African Development (TICAD VI).
+In a TICAD side-event, hosted by Takeda, Jayasree K. Iyer, will chair a panel discussion about the challenge of treating non-communicable diseases in sub-Saharan Africa.
 Given the recent Ebola crisis and emergence of Zika, the need for stronger health systems across the continent is once again high on the agenda.

 “For the poor in Africa, the barriers to treatment for lifestyle diseases, such as cancer, diabetes or heart disease, are generally very high,” says Jayasree.
 “Diagnosis and treatment are often complex and expensive, even where the facilities exist within reasonable distances.
 In TICAD, we have a forum for talking about real solutions.
 There are plenty of good ideas and best practices out there that need more attention.”